 Subversion provides many optional behaviors that the user can control.
 Many of these options are of the kind that a user would wish to apply to all Subversion operations.
 So, rather than forcing users to remember command-line arguments for specifying these options and to use them for every operation they perform, Subversion uses configuration files, segregated into a Subversion configuration area.

-The first time the svn
+The first time the svn command-line

-folder named Subversion, typically inside
+, typically inside

-the Application Data area of the user's
+area of the user's

 profile directory (which, by the way, is usually a hidden